wl4g-k8s/coredns/plugin/tls/README.md

 tls CERT KEY [CA]
 ~~~

 Parameter CA is optional.
-If not set, system CAs can be used to verify the client certificate
+If not set, system CAs can be used to verify the client certificate.
+The
+*tls* plugin uses the *fs* plugin to define the file system to read the data from.

 ~~~ txt
 tls CERT KEY [CA] {